iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Purely acoustically, the audio sounds good, but it rarely even manages to produce a single correct English word.
 We can’t be too hard on WaveNet, though.
 The samples from Karpathy’s RNNs are only a few thousand characters long, but this 10-second audio consists of 160k audio samples, and WaveNet creates it by painstakingly predicting sample-by-sample.

-{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/wavenet-audio.mp4" class="img-fluid rounded z-depth-1"  controls=true muted=true autoplay=true %}
+{% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/wavenet-audio.mp4" class="img-fluid rounded z-depth-1"  controls=true muted=true autoplay=true loop=true %}
 <div class="caption">
   A single second of audio consists of tens of thousands of samples, although it corresponds to just a few words.
-Animation from the <a href="https://deepmind.google/discover/blog/wavenet-a-generative-model-for-raw-audio/">WaveNet blog post.</a>
+Animation from the WaveNet blog post <d-cite key="wavenet_blog" />
 </div>

 It’s difficult to build models that are coherent over time scales this long, and the model also takes very long to run for so many steps.